 Prior to completion of the investigative report set forth in Section IV.G.6 below, ONU will send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, with any redactions required by the Family Educational Rights and Privacy Act ("FERPA").
-The parties will have at least 10 days to submit a written response, which the investigators will consider prior to completion of the investigative report.
+The parties will have 14 days after receipt of the investigative report to submit a written response, which the investigators will consider prior to completion of the investigative report.